About the course

 We also work with the university’s Employability and Careers Centre to help you find out about further work experience, internships, placements, and voluntary opportunities.

-The language module that you will study will depend upon your level when you arrive in the department.
-We are happy to accept students with no previous knowledge of the language (except for French where an A level is required if you wish to major in this language).
+The language module that you will study will depend upon your level when you arrive in the department and we are happy to accept students with no previous knowledge of the language.
+The structure shown below is an example of the progression for a student who has an A Level or equivalent in French, but it is possible to start at an initial level with no prior knowledge of French.
 Please refer to the progression pathway table to find out which modules are suitable for your linguistic profile.

 In your first, second and fourth year you can choose optional modules from other subject areas if you wish.